ddahya/ha-genesisenergy/README.md

 ## Services

-This integration provides three powerful services to manage your account.
+This integration provides four powerful services to manage your account.

 ### Service: `genesisenergy.backfill_statistics`